 I hope this has answered all your questions, but if there is anything else you are unsure or nervous about please feel free to email me at email@example.com I can’t wait to take you shopping!

-Should you need more time with me in addition to your initial package, we can totally do that once we had a break: I somehow only function three hours at a time 😉 I charge £55.00 for every additional hour, not including tea or coffee breaks of course.
+You can choose between two packages: either half a day shopping (3hrs) or a full day shopping (6hrs).
+Should you need more time with me in addition to your initial package, we can totally do that once we had a break: I somehow only function three hours at a time 😉

 To help you gauge if this is necessary, I regularly check in with you during our personal shopping session and let you know how we are doing for time.
 It’s important to me to find the right balance for you between being efficient whilst not making you feel rushed.